BigCommerce Review: Best for High-revenue Businesses

 We like that it has zero transaction fees and scalable solutions, so we recommend it for high-revenue and growing businesses needing a sales platform that can grow with them.
 And since it has inventory and product management tools that easily handle more variants and modifiers than competing ecommerce platforms, it is a great fit for businesses with large inventories or complex product assortments.

 However, BigCommerce is not as easy to use as other platforms.
-So, if you’re a hobbyist, consider another platform like Shopify or Squarespace.
+So, if you’re a hobbyist, consider another platform like Shopify or Squarespace, which we include in our list of BigCommerce alternatives below.

 BigCommerce Video Review